 - A Better Computer (YouTube channel): Matt was one of the first Ghost videos I remember watching.

 Here I want to focus on developers, agencies, and companies with products specific to Ghost:

 - Aspire Themes (themes);

 - Vision (themes):

 - WowThemes (themes);

 - Stylesheet.dev (themes);

-- Newsletterkit (SaaS): add welcome emails to Ghost and other small automations with this product;
+- Newsletterkit (SaaS): add welcome emails to Ghost and other small automation with this product;

 - Ghostboard (SaaS): analytics for Ghost websites;

-- Hyvor Talk (SaaS): add comments to your website;
+- Hyvor Talk (SaaS): comments for Ghost CMS;

-- Commentbox (SaaS): add comments to your website, they have a free plan;
+- Commentbox (SaaS): comments for Ghost CMS with a free plan;